Skip to main content

 Basic Connection

-You can also configure from environment variables (OPENMETADATA_HOST and OPENMETADATA_JWT_TOKEN):
+You can also configure from environment variables (OPENMETADATA_HOST or OPENMETADATA_SERVER_URL, and OPENMETADATA_JWT_TOKEN or OPENMETADATA_API_KEY):

 Working with Entities